-The online format of the course lets you study from anywhere, anytime.
+The online format of this courselets you study from anywhere, anytime.

-List the advantages and disadvantages to working on a network.
+List and identify the advantages and disadvantages to working on a network and/or cloud servers

 Using mobile devices in online courses